acdlite/flummox/docs/docs/guides/react-integration.md

 export default MyComponent;
 ```

 When we declare a Component's 'contextTypes' we make those contexts accesible to the Component itself via 'this.context'.
-If you want to learn more about how context works, [here](https://www.tildedave.com/2014/11/15/introduction-to-contexts-in-react-js.html) is a good article by Dave King.
+If you want to learn more about how context works [here](https://www.tildedave.com/2014/11/15/introduction-to-contexts-in-react-js.html) is a good article by Dave King.

 ## Subscribing to store updates